Tuesday, October 25, 2022

 Transcribed Bill of Sale

-Walter L. Campbell a well established slave trader in New Orleans, Louisiana sold Mary Johnson age estimate 18 years old on December 6,1852 to Delia E. Stovall of Pike County, Mississippi for $925.00 the equivalent of $35,655.51 in 2022.
+Walter L. Campbell a well-established slave trader in New Orleans, Louisiana sold Mary Johnson age estimated 18 years old on December 6,1852 to Delia E. Stovall of Pike County, Mississippi for $925.00 the equivalent of $35,655.51 in 2022.

 More information to come.